Madelienes

 Madeleines.
 What are they anyway?
 Almost a cookie but really a slightly dry cake?
 Yes, that’s right!
 No frosting?
-Nope, but they are often dusted with powdered sugar… No caramel swirl?
+Nope, but they are often dusted with powdered sugar.
+No caramel swirl?
 Never!
 No bits of chocolate?
-Not usually… And what’s with that lump on the back?
+Well, Starbucks dips the ends in chocolate so I brushed the entire Madeleine with chocolate!
+And what’s with that lump on the back?
 Gotta have a lump in the back!
 Sooo…, what’s the big deal?
-Madeleines are super plain, super dry, and super yummy, I love them!
+Madeleines are super plain, a bit dry, and super yummy, I love them!
 Madeleines are popular tea cakes in cafes around the world.
 The world loves them!

 Madeleines are quite easy to make, but you’ll need to purchase scalloped Madeleine molds to get started.
 The molds are available in different sizes and materials, but you’ll probably find non-stick pans to be the easiest to use.

 I have tested out many recipes over the years.
-This one is from Epicurious, but with changes to cooking times, method, and ingredients (I doubled the lemon zest, upped the vanilla, added in some baking powder, reduced the oven temperature and reduced the baking time).
+This one is from Epicurious, but with changes to cooking times, method, and ingredients—I doubled the lemon zest, upped the vanilla, added in some baking powder, reduced the oven temperature and reduced the baking time.
+They’re better now!

 Madeleines